tmpstpdwn/trashx/README.md

 ## Dependancies

 - `uuidgen` : for unique ID generation for better trash management.
-- `csvlens` : for a prettyfied view of trash data.
+- `fzf`     : for listing, searching through and selecting trashed items.

 ## Installation